tobealive/docs/docs/concepts/modules/overview.md

 ## Symbol visibility

 In the examples above, we used the `pub` keyword when declaring the functions.
-By default, all functions, structures, constants and types are private (not exported).
+By default, all functions, structures, constants, and types are private (not exported).
 To make them available to other modules, add `pub` before their declaration.
 This allows other modules to use them in their own code.